 Local Shops Are A Great Place To Start

 When you pick up a new sport, no matter how much research you do, having a seasoned veteran on your side is WAY more valuable.
 On the south shore of Lake Tahoe, there’s a few great options to choose from.
 If you need to get your bike fixed, we recommend Wattabike in Meyers.
-Kent is a magic worker and will make sure your bike comes out better than before.
-They also are an Ibis dealer.
+Kent is a magic worker and will ensure your bike comes out better than before.
+They’re also an Ibis dealer.
 For those near the casino corridor, head to Shoreline of Tahoe.
 Shoreline’s team has thirty plus years in the business and each person in the shop is passionate about mountain biking.
 So much so that they hold multiple women’s rides throughout the season and support TAMBA (our local bike trail advocacy).
 Shoreline’s team set us up with mid-range bikes and geared us up.
 Now that we had the setup, where should we start riding?

 Mountain Biking in Lake Tahoe